yu-greenland/topics-submission/README.md

 If you want to use ```main.py``` and ```conduct_anaysis.py``` you will have to create a virtual environment and install all the libraries listed in ```requirements.txt```.

-If you want a clean install and not use the venv packaged go:
+To create a virtual environment and download all the requirements go:

 ```bash
 python3 -m venv venv